gwendebrul/tohex/README.md

 		gdb_HexToDecimal("ac")	   ; This returns 172

-This code is tested on XCode on macos, for windows Visual Studio you should fix two errors by setting the
+This code is tested on XCode on macos and openSUSE 15.4 (KDevelop), for windows Visual Studio you should fix two errors by setting the

 		#define VISUAL_STUDIO 1